JauntyJJS/jaunty-blogdown/content/blog/_index.md

 sidebar:
   title: Welcome To My Blog
   description: |
-    This is my blog where I share my curiosity about what I have learnt.
-It includes notes and tutorials for my future self and hopefully also for you.<br><br>
+    This is my blog where I share my notes and tutorials about what I have learnt.
+Hopefully these posts will be useful for you as well.<br><br>
     [Photo](https://stocksnap.io/photo/workspace-office-BR2IU3WKMP) is taken from [FOCA Stock](https://stocksnap.io/author/focastock) on [StockSnap](https://stocksnap.io) under [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/)
   author: "Jeremy Selva"
   #text_link_label: Subscribe via RSS